a-oneil/Indicator-Search/docs/setup.md

 * `SLACK_CHANNEL`: Channel to post slack updates to.
 * `DOCKER_IMAGE_TAG`: indicator_search:latest
 * `DOCKER_REGISTRY`: Dockerregistry.com/user/repo
 * `POSTGRES_HOST`: If running on the same host, this is handled for you.
-If you want to build an image and push to a container, make sure to set the correct postgres IP.
+If you want to build an image and push to a container, make sure to set the correct postgres IP and port.
+* `POSTGRES_PORT`: Default is 5432.
 * `POSTGRES_USER`: User for postgres.
 * `POSTGRES_PASSWORD`: Password for the postgres user.
 * `POSTGRES_DB`: Database name for Indicator Search data.